nikhil2004-blip/giti/README.md

 ## Usage

-Run giti with a plain-English Git question:
+Run the `giti` command with a plain-English Git question:

 ```bash
 giti <your question in plain English>